-Li Tang, PhD, joined the staff of Roswell Park Cancer Institute (RPCI) as a Research Assistant Professor in 2010 in the Department of Cancer Prevention and Control within the Division of Cancer Prevention and Population Sciences.
+Li Tang, PhD, joined the staff of Roswell Park Comprehensive Cancer Center (RPCI) as a Research Assistant Professor in 2010 in the Department of Cancer Prevention and Control within the Division of Cancer Prevention and Population Sciences.
 She earned her doctoral degree in Cancer Prevention and Pathology from the University at Buffalo in 2006; and completed postdoctoral training in Epidemiology at RPCI.

 Dr. Tang has a multidisciplinary education and training background in medicine, nutrition, cancer biology, and epidemiology.
 Facilitated by her expertise in both laboratory- and population-based research, she is engaged in the molecular epidemiological study of cancer, with a focus on cancer recurrence and survival.
 Her research interest is to understand the interactive roles of genetic and dietary factors in cancer prognosis by utilizing multi-disciplinary approaches.
 The primary focus is on cruciferous vegetables and their key anti-cancer effectors, the phytochemical isothiocyanates.
 Dr. Tang has successfully conducted studies on anti-cancer mechanisms, metabolism, and bioavailability of isothiocyanates in both in vitro and in vivo models and is seeking to translate her findings into clinical settings, in the hope of developing dietary intervention approaches to improve cancer prognosis.